rochejohn/Bash/README.md

 > Script will check if system uses 1) Yum Package Manager or 2) Apt Package Manager and proceed with Install/Uninstall accordingly.

-> Tested only on latest AWS 1) Amazon Linux and 2) Latest Ubuntu.
+> Tested only on latest AWS 1) Amazon Linux 2 and 2) Ubuntu Server 18.04.

 Script creates a Menu with 5 Options:
 1) Install Apache